 Species developed through evolution have changing hormone levels (“hormonal vulnerabilities”) over their lifetime, which are also affected by their lifestyle.
 Human culture coined by material consumption influences endocrine systems and the processes of sexing.
 This transformation of human sex (“transsex”) can be seen as opportunities for reconceptualization of the rigid normative notions of binary sex.

-Bailey Kier proclaims that bodies are constant ecological processes in interconnected exchange with the shared environment (relations, adaptions, metabolisms, reproductions).
+Bailey Kier proclaims that bodies are constant ecological processes in interconnected exchange with the shared environment (relations, adaptions, metabolisms, reproductions) and with other ‘bodies’, substances and things.
 Thus human sex is interrelated and in constant transformation.
 Acknowledging the constant variations of human bodies and sexes through exterior, as well as interior influences, means to accept human sex as responsive to bio-industrial-chemical agents (nutritious and toxic).
 Therefore, sexual attribution is questioned and reshaped with a potential of dissolving imaginative alterity between sexes.

-In constant endocrine transformation “becoming” means to reflect on the ongoing environmentally interconnected corporeal processes as possibilities for change of normative exclusive and degrading attitudes towards deviants or marginalized species (human and non-human) in given (disastrous) situations and not to try to return to a former state of pureness.
+In constant endocrine transformation “becoming” means to reflect on the ongoing environmentally interconnected corporeal processes as possibilities for change of normative exclusive and degrading attitudes towards deviants or marginalized species (human and non-human) in given (disastrous) situations and not to try to return to an imagined state of pureness.
 Therefore, it means acknowledging variability rather than difference from purity and inclusively encompassing dangers, resilience and potential at the same time.
+We have the potential of future becomings (e.g., hormones of the ‘opposite’ sex), and futures are enabed by doings in the present..